BrTarolg/ME414/README.md

 **Kenneth Benoit** is Professor of Quantitative Social Research Methods at the Department of Methodology, LSE.
 With a background in political science, his substantive work focuses on political party competition, political measurement issues, and electoral systems.
 His research and teaching is primarily in the field of social science statistical applications.
 His recent work concerns the quantitative analysis of text as data, for which he has developed a package for the R statistical software.

-**Dr. Slava Mikhaylov** is a Senior Lecturer in Quantitative Methods at UCL and has been teaching quantitative methods at UCL Political Science department for the last five years.
-He’s currently involved in an ESRC Big Data infrastructure investment initiative -- Consumer Data Research Centre.
-One of Slava’s responsibilities in the Centre is development and provision of big data analytics training for academic and professional community (data users).
-In addition Slava Mikhaylov is deputy director of UCL Q-Step Centre, an ESRC-funded initiative to promote quantitative methods.
+**Slava Mikhaylov** is Professor of Public Policy and Data Science at Institute of Analytics and Data Science and Department of Government, University of Essex.
+He's a Chief Scientific Advisor to Essex County Council and a co-investigator in an ESRC Big Data infrastructure investment initiative – Consumer Data Research Centre at UCL.
+His research and teaching is primarily in the field of computational social science and data science.

-**Jack Blumenau** is a PhD student at LSE Government Department, starting in the autumn his postdoc at LSE Methodology Department.
-Jack serve as the lab assistant for this course and deliver one of the sessions related to his PhD research.
+**Dr. Jack Blumenau** is an ESRC Postdoctoral Fellow at LSE Methodology Department.
+Jack serve as the lab assistant for this course and deliver one of the sessions related to his research.